The Hospitality area within the Parish Pastoral Group covers the following activities:

 There is a small fee for each participant playing which is then returned in prize money to the winning team.

-We have a regular group of people who attends but everyone is very welcome.
+We have a regular group of people who attend but everyone is very welcome.
 You should get a team together and come and join us.

 The Toddler group was set up about thirty years ago aiming to bring parents and toddlers together to be able to play and meet each other.